cloudfoundry-attic/cf-release/on-tls-certificates.md

 #### Consul
 Generate the certs and keys:
 ```
-./scripts/generate-consul-certs
+./scripts/generate-consul-certs [--with-ca]
 ```

-The script creates a CA for consul, generates a keypair for both the agents and servers, and signs the them with the CA.
+The script creates a CA (if the parameter `--with-ca` is given) for consul, generates a keypair for both the agents and servers, and signs the them with the CA.
 Place the following generated values in the your stub or manifest: